LWRC M6

-The M6 is a series of carbines designed and manufactured by LWRC International.
-It is based on the M4 carbine, with which it shares 80% of its parts.
+The LWRC M6 is a series of carbines designed and manufactured by LWRC International.
 The 'M' model name is not a US military designation.

+Design

+The LWRC M6 is based on the M4 carbine, with which it shares 80% of its parts.

-Like the HK416, it features a proprietary short-stroke self-regulating gas piston system and bolt carrier/carrier key design, which prevents trapped gases from contacting the bolt carrier or receiver of the weapon.
-The manufacturer claims that this reduces the heating and carbon fouling of the internals, simplifies field maintenance, and improves reliability.
+Like the HK416, M6 features a proprietary short-stroke self-regulating gas piston system and bolt carrier/carrier key design, which prevents trapped gases from contacting the bolt carrier or receiver of the weapon.

+LWRC International claims that this reduces the heating and carbon fouling of the internals, simplifies field maintenance, and improves reliability.

-Standard length barrel is 16.1 in, with a 1:7″ twist (six lands, right twist) barrel with a ferritic nitrocarburized surface conversion which covers the barrel, inside and out, as well as the piston components.
+Standard length barrel is 16.1 in, featuring a 1:7″ twist (six lands, right twist) barrel with a ferritic nitrocarburized surface conversion which covers the barrel, inside and out, as well as the piston components.

 Barrel lengths of 10.5″, 12.7″, 14.7″ and 18″ (available for select models) are available.

 Variants

 M6

 The M6 is LWRC's most basic model.
 It is the most similar to the M4, but it still has the short-stroke gas piston system common to all LWRC's models.

 The M6 has now been replaced by the M6-SL (stretch lightweight) as LWRC's most basic offering.